 Every few years, your website should be completely updated, meaning if you looked at a version now versus five years ago, the changes would be obvious.
 A good thing to do is watch web development trends to see what other popular sites are doing.

 It’s okay to brainstorm ideas off of others or learn from what other sites did successfully or not.
 Remember that if your dental practice doesn’t evolve, it’ll get replaced.

 Loyal patients are extremely valuable to your dental practice and brand.

 A great way to harbor and promote brand loyalty is to acknowledge and reward patients’ loyalty.

-This may mean the first time they visit the dentist they get a free regular toothbrush, the second time they get something discounted, and the third time they get something like a free electric toothbrush.
+This may mean the first time they visit the dentist, they get a free regular toothbrush.
+The second time, they get something discounted.
+The third time, they get something like a free electric toothbrush.

 This sort of branding technique builds a bond between you and your patients.
 It’s also in line with the notion that doing something three times helps build behavioral consistency.
 Behavioral consistency ideologies are practiced in things like going to the gym.
 People say if you can go at least three times consistently, you’ll start going regularly.

-The same practice is true for visiting the dentist every 6 months, and offering the rewards makes it all the more valuable in the eyes of a patient.
+The same line of thinking is true for visiting the dentist every six months.
+Offering the rewards makes it all the more valuable in the eyes of a patient.